It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 Hong took a deep breath to launch into an objection but let it out in a huff.
 She was right.

 So, Jingwei was alive then.
 I was surprised to realize this wasn’t as surprising as I thought it would be.
-Hong survived, and with no apparent injuries, but what of Lightning Mao and Thunder Wu?
+Hong survived, and with no apparent injuries, but what of Volcanic Mao and Blazing Wu?

-“It’s simple,” the woman said.
+“It’s simple, Hong,” the woman said.
 “We’re holding this one to draw out the other one.
-Then we kill him in front of her.
-She’ll be completely demoralized in that moment.
-That’s when we kill her.”
+When we kill him in front of her she’ll be demoralized and distracted.
+That’s when we strike.”

 “Excuse me,” I meant to say, but all that came out was a croaking whimper of a sound.